INAETICS/kubernetes-demo-cluster/README.md

 1. it installs and starts a Weave service for the virtualized networking between the various application services;
-2. it installs and starts the Kubernetes services that are needed for this demonstrator;
-3. it also starts a Docker registry service which is used by the cluster nodes to obtain the Docker images they should run.
+2. it also starts a Docker registry service which is used by the cluster nodes to obtain the Docker images they should run.
 After the Docker registry service is started, the Docker images used by the INAETICS demonstrator are built and pushed to it;
-4. it tells Fleet to start the various Kubernetes services onto *both* the controller and cluster nodes
+3. it tells Fleet to install and start the various Kubernetes services onto *both* the controller and cluster nodes
-5. and lastly, it tells Kubernetes to setup and deploy our demonstrator application.
+4. and lastly, it tells Kubernetes to setup and deploy our demonstrator application.

 **NOTE**: given that Kubernetes and a couple of Docker images need to be downloaded and build, it takes a while before the controller is fully up and running!